Ford Fuel Injector Leaks Lead to Recall Due to Engine Fire Risks: NHTSA

 • Certain 2021 through 2024 Ford Bronco Sport vehicles

-According to the recall chronology report (PDF), Ford previously issued field actions in November 2022 and March 2024 to update engine control software and fuel tubing for related issues.
-A separate recall in March 2025 involved nearly 34,000 vehicles with similar fuel injector defects linked to four vehicle fires.
+According to the recall chronology report (PDF), Ford previously issued field actions in November 2022 and March 2024, to update engine control software and fuel tubing for related issues.
+A separate recall in March 2025 involved nearly 34,000 vehicles, with similar fuel injector problems that caused four Ford vehicle fires.

 Further investigation revealed that corrosion may also contribute to injector cracking.
 On July 15, Ford’s review committee approved the new safety recall (PDF).
 However, a long-term fix is still in development.